zetorange1/bZx-monorepo/README.md

-# b0x.js
+# bZx.js

-Javascript library for b0x.
-Allows for interaction with b0x smart contracts on the Ethereum blockchain.
+Javascript library for bZx.
+Allows for interaction with bZx smart contracts on the Ethereum blockchain.

 __Note:__ This project is still under *heavy* construction.